Heavy Metal: F.A.K.K. 2: Gameplay

+The heroine, Julie, was inspired by Julie Strain, who provided the voice for the heroine in the film and game.

 Plot

 F.A.K.K.
 2 takes place 30 years after the events of Heavy Metal 2000.

 F.A.K.K.
 2 stands for "Federation-Assigned Ketogenic Killzone to the second level", and is the alias both of the heroine, Julie, and also her homeworld.
-Before the game begins, Julie has previously killed a tyrant and "would-be God" named Lord Tyler (during the events of Heavy Metal 2000), and brought the remnant of her people to a planet called Eden.
+Before the game begins, we are told that Julie has previously killed a tyrant and "would-be God" named Lord Tyler (during the events of Heavy Metal 2000), and brought the remnant of her people to a planet called Eden.
 The people of Eden have made a startling discovery: the waters of the planet grant an eternal life to those who drink it, and they have restored ti-rural paradise, pasturing 'creepers' (large bull-like creatures) and peacefully going about their business.

 This planet is camouflaged by a F.A.K.K.
 2 beacon and made to look like a biohazard-strewn wasteland in the hope that it will remain hidden from any threat.
 However, a creature named Gith, who appears only as a disembodied cybernetic head, runs a hyper-corporation called GITH Industries whose "employees" are little more than slaves.
 He scavenges the universe in a ship composed of three-quarters of a planet, and is headed for a place called Na'ChThraThull, or the "place of the soft machines", which turns out to be Eden.